 P & A Campbell got into bed with other organisations to sell tickets for them to help fill up spare capacity on their steamers.
 As in other years, in 1950 they had an agreement with British Railways to sell joint tickets saloon class from Cardiff and Penarth to Ilfracombe with onward connections on the train either first or second class to many stations in Devon and Cornwall.

-At 9.45am at Cardiff on Wednesday 30th August 1950 you could have boarded Bristol Queen, which had started this day in Bristol, for the trip via Weston to Ilfracombe and then onwards by rail to any one of 34 possible destinations in Devon and Cornwall including Barnstable, Bideford, Bude, Devonport, Exeter, Exmouth, Launceston, Okehampton, Padstow, Plymouth, Seaton, Sidmouth, Torquay and Yeoford.
+At 9.45am at Cardiff on Wednesday 30th August 1950 you could have boarded Bristol Queen for the trip via Weston to Ilfracombe and then onwards by rail to any one of 34 possible destinations in Devon and Cornwall including Barnstable, Bideford, Bude, Devonport, Exeter, Exmouth, Launceston, Okehampton, Padstow, Plymouth, Seaton, Sidmouth, Torquay and Yeoford.

 The cheapest fare offered was for a single trip from Cardiff via Ilfracombe to Wrafton second class which came in at 11/1 (£19 today)

 The most expensive fare offered was for a monthly period return from Cardiff via Ilfracombe to Wadebridge, with first class on the train, which came in at 54/5 (£94 today).

 The steamer notice also points out that the fare did not include the pier toll at Ilfracombe and that “on arrival at Ilfracombe passengers proceed from the pier to the station, and vice versa, at their own expense.
 Passengers can proceed from Ilfracombe by any train after the arrival of the steamer”.

 On this day Wednesday 30th August 1950 any who had bought such tickets and were therefore looking forward to the combined steamer and train journey to their distant destinations via Ilfracombe were in for a bit of a disappointment.